 Consequences of hypersexualization for girls and women include anxiety about appearance, feelings of shame, eating disorders, lower self-esteem and depression.

-According to the Dove Self Esteem Project, only 11 percent of girls worldwide would call themselves beautiful and six in 10 girls avoid participating in life activities because of concerns about the way they look.
+Research conducted for the Dove Self Esteem Project found that only 11 percent of girls worldwide would call themselves beautiful and six in ten girls avoid participating in life activities because of concerns about the way they look.
 One-third of all 6-year-olds in Japan experience low body confidence.
-Australian girls say that body image is one of their top three worries in life.
-And some 81 percent of 10-year old girls in the U.S. are afraid of being fat.
+Australian girls list body image as one of their top three worries in life, while 81 percent of 10-year old girls in the U.S. say are afraid of being fat.

 Sexual objectification contributes to harmful gender stereotypes that normalize violence against girls